wiseman2/KryptoMF_Ai-BotCore/README.md

 ### Key Features Documentation

 #### Advanced DCA Strategy
 The advanced DCA strategy applies profit from subsequent sales to reduce the cost basis of previous purchases, making them easier to sell at profit.
+It also includes **progressive step-down** logic to prevent buying at similar price levels.
 See [STRATEGY_ENHANCEMENTS.md](docs/STRATEGY_ENHANCEMENTS.md#1-advanced-dca-strategy-advanced_dcapy) for details.

-**Example:**
+**Profit Application Example:**
 ```
 Buy #1: 1 BTC @ $50,000
 Buy #2: 1 BTC @ $48,000